Motion Polynomials Admitting a Factorization with Linear Factors: Conditions for Existence of Factorizations with Linear Factors

 \subsection{Factorizations of General Bounded Motion Polynomials}

-The final step is to extend the result of Proposition~\ref{prop:singlepattern} to motion polynomials with arbitrary norm polynomial.
-The idea is to combine Proposition~\ref{prop:alg_mgfactor}, Lemma~\ref{lem:factorizationpattern}, and a technique called ``Bennett flips'' introduced in \cite{li17}.
-It is based on replacing a factorization $(t-h_1)(t-h_2)$ of a generic, monic motion polynomial of degree two by its second factorization $(t-k_1)(t-k_2)$ \cite[Theorem 1]{hegedus13}.
+The final step is to extend the result of Proposition~\ref{prop:singlepattern} to motion polynomials with arbitrary norms.
+We combine Proposition~\ref{prop:alg_mgfactor}, Lemma~\ref{lem:factorizationpattern}, and a technique called ``Bennett flips'' introduced in \cite{li17}.
+It is based on replacing a factorization $(t-h_1)(t-h_2)$ of a generic monic motion polynomial of degree two with $\QNorm{t-h_1}\ne \QNorm{t-h_2}$ by its second factorization $(t-k_1)(t-k_2)$ \cite[Theorem 1]{hegedus13}.
 Note that $\QNorm{t-h_1} = \QNorm{t-k_2}$ and $\QNorm{t-h_2} = \QNorm{t-k_1}$.
 First, we generalize the latter procedure.

-\begin{lem} Consider a bounded monic reduced motion polynomial $M = c + \eps D \in \D\H[t]$ of degree $n$ with $c \in \R[t]$ and a linear bounded monic reduced motion polynomial $t - p - \eps d \in \D\H[t]$ with $p,q\in\H$.
+\begin{lem} Consider a bounded monic reduced motion polynomial $M = c + \eps D \in \D\H[t]$ of degree $n$ with $c \in \R[t]$ and a linear bounded monic reduced motion polynomial $t - p - \eps d \in \D\H[t]$ with $p,d\in\H$.
 Let $\QNorm{M} = c^2 = N_1^n$ and $\nu(t - p - \eps d) = N_2$ for some irreducible, quadratic polynomials $N_1$, $N_2 \in \R[t]$ with $\mygcd(N_1,N_2) = 1$.
 If $M$ admits a factorization into monic linear motion polynomial factors, then there exists a quaternion polynomial $D_1 \in \H[t]$ and a quaternion $d_1 \in \H$ such that $M (t - p - \eps d) = (t - p - \eps d_1)(c + \eps D_1)$, and $c + \eps D_1$ admits a factorization into monic linear motion polynomial factors. \end{lem} \begin{proof} Writing a factorization of $M$ as $M = (t - h_1)(t - h_2)\cdots(t - h_n)$ and using one Bennett flip, we have $ M(t - p - \eps d) = (t - h_1)(t - h_2) \cdots (t - h_{n-1})(t - p_n - \eps d_n)(t - \ell_n)$, where $(t - h_n)(t - p - \eps d) = (t - p_n - \eps d_n)(t - \ell_n)$, $\nu(t - h_n) = \nu(t - \ell_n) = N_1$, and $\nu(t - p_n - \eps d_n) = \nu(t - p - \eps d) = N_2$.
 Applying this procedure $n$ times, we arrive at $ M(t - p - \eps d) = (t - p_1 - \eps d_1)(t - \ell_1)(t - \ell_2) \cdots (t - \ell_n)$ with $\nu(t - p_1 - \eps d_1) = N_2$ and $\nu((t - \ell_1)(t - \ell_2) \cdots (t - \ell_n)) = N_1^n$.
 Comparing the primal parts and applying Lemma~\ref{lem:a-b-c-lemma} to $A=t-\Cj{p_1}$, $B=t-p$, $C=c$, and $N=N_{2}$, we conclude $p_1 = p$ and $(t - \ell_1)(t - \ell_2) \cdots (t - \ell_n) = c + \eps D_1$ for some $D_1 \in \H[t]$. \end{proof}